rarible/protocol/ethereum/ethereum-overview.md

 ## Rarible Protocol Ethereum SDK

-The Rarible Protocol Ethereum SDK enables applications to easily interact with Rarible protocol.
+[The Rarible Protocol Ethereum SDK](https://github.com/rarible/protocol-ethereum-sdk) enables applications to interact with Rarible protocol easily.

 With the Rarible Protocol Ethereum SDK, you can: